When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dive Right In

 Dive headfirst into this inspiring tale about Bree, a girl forced to take a swimming elective even though she’s scared of the sport.
-With some help from a neighbor and a lot of hard work, can Bree help her team towards a state championship?
+With help from a neighbor and hard work, can Bree help her team toward a state championship?

-I love that this is in a graphic novel form, giving your child a break from dense chapter books.
-It’s also a fantastic book about important social issues and the history of Black folk’s relationship with water.
+I love that this is a graphic novel, giving your child a break from dense text.
+It is also a fantastic book about important social issues and the history of Black people’s relationship with swimming in America.

 Product Specs